Emergency Preparedness: What you should know

 Volunteers will be needed in the event of an emergency.
 When an emergency happens; wouldn't it be great to know that help is available?
 We can’t do it alone but we can as a team working together to support our communities.
 Please take a moment now and consider joining a volunteer organization like the Otsego County Medical Reserve Corps.

-The Otsego county Medical Reserve Corps is a volunteer team of health care professionals and non health care individuals helping their communities prepare for, respond to, and mitigate emergencies, disasters, disease outbreaks, and pressing public health needs.
+The Otsego county Medical Reserve Corps is a volunteer team of health care professionals and non health care individuals helping their communities prepare for, respond to, and mitigate emergencies, disasters, disease outbreaks, and pressing public health needs - Join Now

 Over the last several years, the Otsego Coutny Medical Reserve Corps has been active and has assisted public health and American Red Cross agencies with